logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-k8s.md

 Telemetry Collector is currently **available in all regions** except for Japan and Australia.
 If you're located in these regions, you can use **[Logz.io’s data shippers](https://app.logz.io/#/dashboard/send-your-data/collection?tag=all&collection=all)** to send your data.
 {:.info-box.note}

-To start sending your Kubernetes data through the Telemetry Collector, Log into your Logz.io account, navigate to [Send your data](https://app.logz.io/#/dashboard/send-your-data), and click on **Start collecting**.
+To start sending your Kubernetes data through the Telemetry Collector, you'll need the following:

+* Admin privileges in your Logz.io account
+* Outgoing traffic to destination port `8053` allowed

+_If you're unsure whether traffic is allowed to this port, continue the process, and Logz.io will notify you if access is restricted._

+Navigate to [Send your data](https://app.logz.io/#/dashboard/send-your-data), and click on **Start collecting**.

 ![Start collecting button](https://dytvr9ot2sszz.cloudfront.net/logz-docs/telemetry-agent/send-data-collector.png)